Ludwig von Höhnel

 Ludwig Ritter von Höhnel (6 August 1857, Preßburg – 23 March 1942, Vienna) was an Austrian naval officer and explorer.
-He was trained at the naval academy in Fiume, then part of the Austrian empire.
+He was trained at the Imperial and Royal Naval Academy in Fiume, then part of the Austrian empire.
 His brother was the naturalist Franz Xaver Rudolf von Höhnel (1852–1920).
+Von Höhnel made two expeditions into East Africa into the Mount Kenya and Kilimanjaro regions.

+Early life

+Höhnel was born in Pressburg (now Bratislava), the youngest of four sons of Dr. Gottfried Ritter von Höhnel (d.
+1868), who moved from Trieste in 1864 to Pressburg to work as a finance director for the coastal region.
+He was admitted to the Imperial and Royal Naval Academy in Fiume in 1873, joining the Austro-Hungarian Navy as a naval cadet at Pola.
+He travelled widely and in 1887 he was promoted to naval lieutenant.
+He worked mainly from Pola and Zara, working with the hydrographic office at Pola.
+He sailed at various times with the Crown Prince Rudolf and his wife, Princess Stéphanie of Belgium, on the yacht Greif.
+He also sailed with Prince Leopold of Bavaria and the zoologist Alfred Brehm.
+His encounter with the crown prince who knew Count Teleki and the plan for an expedition to East Africa led to his being invited to join.

 Journey with Teleki 1887–1888

 Höhnel was the second-in-command of Count Sámuel Teleki von Szek's expedition to Northern Kenya in 1887–1888.
 He and Teleki were the first Europeans to see Lake Turkana, which they named Lake Rudolf after the expedition's patron Crown Prince Rudolf of Austria, and also Lake Stefanie, named after Prince Rudolf's wife Princess Stéphanie of Belgium.
 Höhnel acted as the expedition's cartographer, scientist, and diarist.
 Teleki and Höhnel made numerous observations on the climate, flora, and fauna of the territories visited and collected more than 400 ethnographical objects, most of them from Maasai and Kikuyu tribes.
-Their observations provided important contribution to ethnographical knowledge.
+Their observations provided important contributions to ethnographical knowledge.
 The scientific results of the journey were published by Höhnel in several articles and in a book written in German and translated into Hungarian and English, titled The Discovery of Lakes Rudolf and Stefanie (1892).
 In 1892 Höhnel was awarded the Carl Ritter Medal (silver) "for a first successful pioneering trip and for [his] meritorious geographic performance."
 The East African chameleon, known as Höhnel's Chameleon (Trioceros hoehnelii) was named after Ludwig von Höhnel.